mmartinezraga/HW3/README.md

 }
 ```

-Next, we define the each variable and normalize using function.
+Next, I defined the each variable and normalized using function.

 ```{r}
 OWNCOST <- dat_NYC$OWNCOST